dapr/docs/concepts/observability/README.md

 |Tracing  | Yes     | N/A      | N/A      | *Planned* | N/A    |
 |Logs     | Yes     | Yes      | Yes      | Yes       | Yes    |

-## Supported monitoring tools
+## Monitoring tools

-The observability tools listed below are ones that have been tested to work with Dapr
+The observability tools listed below are ones that have been tested to work with Dapr.

 ### Metrics